Elmira Corning Regional Airport: Airlines

-Low-cost carrier Allegiant Air has the only scheduled mainline flights, on Airbus A319s & Airbus A320s.
+Low-cost carrier Allegiant Air has the only scheduled mainline flights, on Airbus A319s, Airbus A320s, and 737 MAXs.
 Delta Connection service is flown with Canadair CRJ-200s, CRJ-700s, and CRJ-900s.

 Mohawk /Allegheny/USAir flew to Elmira until 2001 when its affiliate took over; Elmira's first jets were Mohawk BAC-111s in 1965.
 The airport had flights on Capital Airlines, which merged with United in 1961; United left Elmira in 1966.

 United Airlines regional flights to Chicago-O’hare started in 2014 and ended in 2016.
 In 2018 United served a new route to Newark.
 The route was eventually switched to Washington-Dulles; that ended January 6, 2020.

 Fixed-base operators

-General aviation facilities are in a separate terminal away from the airline services.
-Atlantic Aviation has fueling, landing fees, hangar space for all non commercial aircraft.
-First Flight has worldwide aircraft charters, management, and other services.
-FirstAir has many different aircraft for any charter need and a flight school; Skyline Air offers flight training.
+There are two FBO's (Fixed Base Operators) on the airport that are separate from the commercial airline terminal.
+These include Atlantic Aviation and Premier Aviation.
+Both provide with landing fees: Ramp Parking, Fueling, Deicing and Hangar space for general aviation aircraft.
+Premier Aviation also has specialized maintenance services available.